junxit/us-congress-bills-115/metadata.md

 - 2017-11-07 — Mr. Bacon asked unanimous consent to discharge from committee and consider.
 - 2017-11-07 — On passage Passed without objection. (text: CR H8545)
 - 2017-11-07 — Passed/agreed to in House: On passage Passed without objection.(text: CR H8545)
+- 2017-11-08 — Received in the Senate and Read twice and referred to the Committee on Armed Services.